Counselors For Children Of Divorce: Mental Health Family Therapy

 In addition, your child's school life, home life, and goals may change.
 These feelings can be overwhelming, especially for a young child or adolescent with a developing brain.
 Teachers of school age children may notice changes in behavior and in academic efforts.

 Studies have also found that children who have witnessed the divorce of their parents or caregivers are more likely to develop post-traumatic stress disorder (PTSD) in childhood.
 Understanding these risks may help you identify when your child could benefit from professional support.
-Symptoms of PTSD in children can include:
+Symptoms of PTSD in children can include the following:

 • Avoidance of specific topics, situations, people, locations, or objects